tadashi-aikawa/ghostwriter.nvim/README.md

 > [!IMPORTANT]
 > This command requires [telescope.nvim].

 Select a channel from the list defined in the config file and display its latest messages using Telescope.nvim.
-Selecting an item inserts the message body at the current cursor position.
-It is useful for checking a channel's posting status before executing a posting command (ex: `GhostwriterPost`) or quickly reviewing Slack messages to write them into the current buffer.
+When you select an item, it will be yanked.
+The feature is useful for checking a channel's posting status before running a posting command (ex: `GhostwriterPost`) or for quickly reviewing Slack messages to write them into the current buffer or for similar tasks.

 ```
 GhostwriterRecentMessages <channel_name> <limit>